cnti-testcatalog/testsuite/docs/LIST_OF_TESTS.md

 **What's tested:** This verifies that there is only one process type within one container.
 This does not count against child processes.
 Example would be nginx or httpd could have a parent process and then 10 child processes but if both nginx and httpd were running, this test would fail.

 ## [Service discovery](https://github.com/cncf/cnf-testsuite/blob/v0.27.0/src/tasks/workload/microservice.cr#L413)
-- Expectation: CNFs should not expose their containers as a service
+- Expectation: CNFs accessible to other applications should be exposed via a Service.

-**What's tested:** This tests and checks if a container for the CNF has services exposed.
+**What's tested:** This tests and checks if the containers within a CNF have services exposed via a Kubernetes Service resource.
 Application access for microservices within a cluster should be exposed via a Service.
 Read more about K8s Service [here](https://kubernetes.io/docs/concepts/services-networking/service/).

 ## [Shared database](https://github.com/cncf/cnf-testsuite/blob/v0.27.0/src/tasks/workload/microservice.cr#L19)